Skip to main content

 • Refrigerating perishable foods like cooked meats, potato or pasta salads.

-Asthma: Summer can be a dangerous time for those suffering from asthma, particularly when your asthma triggers are commonly found outdoors.
+Asthma: Summer can be especially challenging for people with asthma, as many common triggers are found outdoors.
 Sudden changes in weather, like a humid day or a cool breeze, can trigger an attack.
 Even smoke billowing from a campfire can cause an asthma flair-up.

 To prevent a summer asthma attack, know your triggers and get tested for allergies.
 It’s also important to continue your normal treatment routine and carry your inhaler at all times.